AXPZ20 KNHC 040906

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-moderate to strong convection is noted from 04.5N to 09.5N
+moderate scattered strong convection is noted from 09N to 15N

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...